parcel-bundler/website/src/plugin-system/logger.md

 ### Formatting the messages

-To format the messages in a diagnostic we use a very minimal version of markdown specifically built to be compatible with terminals and anything else, while also not being too cryptic when displayed without any formatting.
-For Parcel's cli-reporter we use our own `@parcel/markdown-ansi` library that converts these markdown strings to ansi.
+To format the messages in a diagnostic, we use a very minimal version of markdown specifically built to be compatible with terminals and anything else, while also not being too cryptic when displayed without any formatting.
+For our `@parcel/reporter-cli  we use our own `@parcel/markdown-ansi` library that converts these markdown strings to ANSI escape sequences.

 The supported markdown features are `**bold**`, `*italic*`/`_italic_`, `__underlined__` and `~~strikethrough~~`.